Sairyss/domain-driven-hexagon/README.md

 # Decorators

-Consider using decorators to add useful functionality to your language.
+Decorators can add some useful functionality that may improve application architecture.

+It's even possible to bring some functionality from other languages that is not available by default.
 Here are some examples for TypeScript:

 ### "Final" decorator